Tully Lough Cross: Description

-Detail of two inserted panels (with one missing) on the upper arm of the cross.
+Detail of the three inserted panels (one is missing) on the upper arm of the cross.

 The Tully Lough Cross was broken up into a number of pieces.
 Its reconstruction is 127 cm high and 43.8 cm wide.
 It unknown whether it was dismantled before it was deposited in the lake or whether it broke on first impact with the lough bed, or disintegrated due to centuries of wear.
-Archelogists estimate that it was hidden around the mid-12th century, during the Irish Church reform.
+Archeologists estimate that it was hidden around the mid-12th century, during the Irish Church reform.

 It was commissioned as either an altar or ceremonial processional cross.
 It was built from an oak core lined with plain tinned copper-alloy (bronze) sheets forming the upright arms and crosspiece.
 Tinned sheets were added to add a sheen reminiscent of silver.
 These sheets are connected by tubular binding strips and at the middle by a halved joint, an iron nail, and bronze fittings shaped as animal heads.
 It contains a number of gilt pyramidal and circular bosses and mounts.
 It contains about twenty surviving bronze panels, many of which are highly decorated with ornate patterns and designs influenced by the late Iron Age La Tène style.
 Three contain interlace, and the two figurative panels, at the top of the upper arm and halfway down between the crosspiece and base, have openwork.
 The reverse is less decorated but does contain bosses and mounts.

 The figurative panels are near-identical, with both showing a man dressed in a léine/tunic reaching beyond his knees, standing between two confronted animals, and may represent either the Nativity of Jesus as prophesied, according to some Christian interpretations, in Habakkuk 3:2 ("In the midst of two animals Thou shalt become known") or the biblical tale of Daniel in the lions' den.
 The man's eyes are closed in the upper panel but open in the lower arm.